EdgeNet-project/edgenet-legacy-2024/README.md

 To get a sense of where we are heading, please see our [planned features board](https://github.com/orgs/EdgeNet-project/projects/1).
-We follow an agile development approach, with two week sprints, each one leading to a new production version of the code.
+We follow an agile development approach, with two-week sprints, each one leading to a new production version of the code.
 Our current sprint is one of the milestones, and you can see more near-term issues in our [project backlog](https://github.com/orgs/EdgeNet-project/projects/2).
-You can pick one of these to work on, or suggest your own.
+You can pick one of these to work on or suggest your own.

 To start work, clone the latest release branch.
-If you add new code, please be sure to preface it with the standard copyright notice and license information found elsewhere in the code.
+If you add a new code, please be sure to preface it with the standard copyright notice and license information found elsewhere in the code.
 When you have something you would like us to look at, please create a pull request for @bsenel to review.